invrainbow/codeperfect/docs/docs/getting-started.md

 incorrect results, however, there are two fixes you can try.
 (And please [report the bug](https://github.com/codeperfect95/issue-tracker) to us!)

-- Run `Tools` &gt; `Rescan Index`.
-This looks for missing and changed packages, and processes them.
+- `Tools` &gt; `Rescan Index` looks for missing and changed packages, and processes them.
 Most of the time, this should fix your problem.
 This also runs when you restart CodePerfect.

-- More drastically, run `Tools` &gt; `Obliterate and Recreate Index`.
-This will completely re-index everything, as if you were opening a folder for the first time.
+- `Tools` &gt; `Obliterate and Recreate Index` is a more drastic option that will completely re-index everything, as if you were opening a folder for the first time.

 ## Automatic updates